 B.S. in Mathematics

 - Ethnomathematics; Indigenous Mathematical Knowledge Systems; Situated Cognition

-Iman Chahine is an assistant professor of Mathematics Education in the Department of Middle and Secondary Education in the College of Education and an affiliate faculty at the Middle Eastern Institute at Georgia State University.
+Iman Chahine is an assistant professor of Mathematics Education in the Department of Middle and Secondary Education in the College of Education & Human Development and an affiliate faculty at the Middle Eastern Institute at Georgia State University.
 She’s also the director of three study abroad programs in Morocco, South Africa, and Brazil and an appointed Special Research Faculty at the University of Johannesburg, South Africa.
 Chahine has worked as an educational consultant and taught mathematics for over twenty years in several countries in the Middle East and the United States.
 She is currently the principal investigator on several STEM and Title II Improving Teacher Quality grants.
 She is also mentoring 18 Ph.
 D. students who are completing their doctoral studies in the field of Mathematics Education.
 Chahine has published her scholarship in many peer-reviewed journals and presented her work in national and international conferences.
 Her research and teaching interests include Ethnomathematics, Indigenous Knowledge Systems, Situated Cognition, and Mathematical Modeling in nonconventional settings.
 Chahine received the GSU Instructional Innovation Award in 2012 and the GSU Global Engagement Award in 2013.

 Chahine, I.C.
 (2013).
 The impact of using multiple modalities on students’ acquisition of fractional knowledge: An international study in embodied mathematics across semiotic cultures.
 The Journal of Mathematical Behavior, 32 (3), 434-449.

 Chahine, I.C.
 (2013).
 Delineating the Epistemological Trajectory of Learning Theories: Implications for Mathematics Teaching and Learning.
 Mathitudes, 1(1), 1-18.